-Click here to register for IILF 2019.
+Register for IILF 2019 today!
+Click on forum information to find out more.
 Come join us in Tāmaki Makaurau, Auckland, New Zealand.
+We look forward to hosting you.

 Abstract: Let’s say you work in a research or academic library that models traditional approaches to leadership, management, services and service delivery, and your library is interested in becoming a better workplace that attracted, retained, and developed indigenous staff, as well as transformed its service and service delivery to better include, involve, and implement indigenous… Read more »